Faculty & Staff

 Together with her young son, Karen lives in the Bernal Heights neighborhood here in San Francisco.
 She is devoted to parenting, teaching, and pursuing God's truth and beauty through literature and the arts.
 In her teaching and writing, she highlights the voices of those who are silenced and marginalized.
 She treasures relationships with family and friends, especially sharing meaningful conversation over meals.
 Karen typically spends her leisure time reading, walking, playing with her son, watching movies, listening to music, thinking, praying, writing, conversing with friends and enjoying the simple pleasures—like a good cup of tea.

-Jess joined the Westmont in San Francisco staff in January 2014 as the Student Life Coordinator.
-A recent graduate of Westmont College, Jess majored in Sociology and Anthropology.
-She developed a passion for cities throughout her coursework and experiences as a student at Westmont.
-During her time there, Jess served as a Resident Assistant for a year, where she developed an appreciation for quality conversations and student development.
-Jess is a WSF alum and was influenced by the deep discussions and array of topics considered both inside and outside of the Clunie House.Jess is passionate about community, social justice, and the many issues that affect cities around the world.
-As Student Life Coordinator, Jess enjoys the intersection of these passions and the opportunity to encourage students to discover their own passions and how they can be utilized in an urban setting.
+Kailie joined the Westmont in San Francisco staff in June 2015 as the Student Life Coordinator.
+A recent graduate of Westmont College, Kailie majored in Art.
+She developed a passion for people and the artistic uniqueness of each individual through her coursework and experiences as a student at Westmont.
+During her time there, Kailie served as a Resident Assistant for one year where she deepened her appreciation for student development and quality conversations.
+Kailie is a WSF alum and was influenced by an environment where she was encouraged to delve into her interests and vocational desires as well as discuss major topics and live in a city where she could experience them first-hand.
+Kailie is passionate about serving others, creating art, and allowing others the space and encouragement for their own creativities and pursuits.
+As Student Coordinator, she enjoys the opportunity to utilize and intertwine her passions in a way that serves students and encourages them to develop their own passions and see how they can be utilized in their context.